syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Binaries.md

 Syncfusion provides the Essential Studio - Binaries Setup to configure the Syncfusion controls in a build machine, in which Syncfusion Essential Studio is not installed.
 This installs Essential Studio assemblies into the target folder.
 For information, see [Essential Studio - Binaries](http://www.syncfusion.com/support/kb/7653).

+I> Syncfusion has stopped providing the Essential Studio - Binaries setup from 2018 Volume 2 release.
+However, you can download and install the previous versions.

 The following procedure illustrates how to install Essential Studio - Binaries setup.

 1. Double-click the Syncfusion Essential Studio - Binaries Setup file.
 The Setup Wizard opens and extracts the package automatically.